cruse-charles/cruse-charles/README.md

 -->
 - 🔭 I’m currently working on interview prep
 - 🌱 I’m currently learning Data Structures & Algorithms
-- 💬 Ask me about video games!
+- 💬 Ask me about video games, scuba diving, or soccer!
 - 📫 How to reach me: charle9@vt.edu
 - ⚡ Fun fact: I love traveling and learning about history.
 Tell me where you're from!